-During the three months ended March 31, 2024, the directors of the Company agreed to receive their director fees for 2024 in stock options in lieu of cash.
-The Company granted a total of 94,000 stock options exercisable at \$0.25 in lieu of their director fees for the first quarter of 2024, expiring after three years and vesting immediately.
-A fair value of \$15,040 was determined using the Black-Sholes pricing model with the following assumptions: expected dividend yield of 0%, expected volatility based on historical trading of 105% and risk-free rate of 4.16%.
+The directors of the Company agreed to receive their director fees for 2024 in stock options in lieu of cash.
+The Company granted a total of 94,000 stock options exercisable at \$0.25 in lieu of their director fees for the first quarter of 2024 and 54,000 stock options exercisable at \$0.46 in lieu of their director fees for the second quarter of 2024, expiring after three years and vesting immediately.
+A fair value of \$15,040 and \$16,200 respectively was determined using the Black-Sholes pricing model with the following assumptions: expected dividend yield of 0%, expected volatility based on historical trading of 105% and 108% respectively, and risk-free rate of 4.16% and 4.04%, respectively.